etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     def compute(arg):
         return do_heavy_computation(arg)

-Decorators made their way into public APIs in large projects like Django or PyTest.
+Decorators have made their way into public APIs in large projects like Django or PyTest.

 Duck typing